 - the scenes are clearly identifiable as part of an organised motor sport activity or testing, for which a permit would normally be available in Australia, or

 - the racing or competing vehicles depicted have clearly identifiable racing livery.

 A case for Holden 0182/13 featured a closed test track environment with a professional driver performing a ‘hot lap’ around this track.
-In this case, the Board considered that the professional racing attire of the driver, the disclaimer text ‘closed test track’ and the testing procedure were clear, and this case did not breach clause 3 of the FCAI Code.
+In this case, the Community Panel considered that the professional racing attire of the driver, the disclaimer text ‘closed test track’ and the testing procedure were clear, and this case did not breach clause 3 of the FCAI Code.

-The Board considered clause 3 in a TV advertisement by Toyota 0287/12 which featured a famous professional driver mapping out an ultimate track by driving on a temporary proving ground leaving an imprint of a racing track.
+The Community Panel considered clause 3 in a TV advertisement by Toyota 0287/12 which featured a famous professional driver mapping out an ultimate track by driving on a temporary proving ground leaving an imprint of a racing track.
 This advertisement made a clear connection with motor sport using an appropriate disclaimer, by showing preparation scenes with high visibility crew and had continued references to testing and clearly identifiable racing livery.
 This case was found to comply with all provisions of the FCAI Code.

 Advertisers should note that if using a depiction of motor sport in advertisement, it must be made clear through the themes, visuals and racing livery that the driving activity is clearly part of an organised motor sport or testing practice.

 An advertisement may legitimately depict the capabilities and performance of an off-road vehicle travelling over loose or unsealed surfaces, or uneven terrain, not forming part of a road or road related area.

 Such advertisements should not: